 The first, and most direct, piece of evidence is based on a comparison between the two types of letters.
 If the letters acted as a simple reminder, then their effects should have been the same regardless of whether the letter included the extra aid or not.
 Column (1) of Table 1 indicates that the effect of the basic aid letter was positive (1.792 pp) and statistically different from the effect of the extra aid letter (3.509 pp).
-The difference between the coefficient estimates indicates that the extra aid message, on its own, had an effect of 1.717 pp (= 3.509 - 1.792), which was highly statistically significant (p-value<0.001).
-This constitutes demonstrates that, at most, the reminder mechanism could only explain the effects of the basic aid letter.
+The difference between the coefficient estimates indicates that the extra aid message, on its own, had an effect of 1.717 pp (= 3.509-1.792), which was highly statistically significant (p-value<0.001).
+This result demonstrates that the reminder mechanism might explain the effects of the basic aid letter only.

-Moreover, we provide direct evidence that the reminder effect did not even play a significant role for the basic aid letter.
-For this test, we exploit heterogeneity on whether households were mailed a notification by the DCAD.
-Starting on May 15, all homeowners were able to download the Notice of Appraised Value by going to the DCAD webpage (we provide a sample of this notification in Appendix E).
-Additionally, the DCAD sent notifications by mail to some households (e.g., whose proposed value increased relative to the previous year) but not to others.
-DCAD mailed the official notifications on Friday, May 15, a few days earlier than we mailed our letters, on Wednesday, May 20, so the households should have received the official notification around five days before our letter.
-If our basic aid letter worked primarily through a reminder effect, it should have had a larger effect on the households that did not receive the Dallas CAD notification, as the rest of the households had already been already reminded about the opportunity to protest through the official notification.
-The results are presented in columns (3) and (4) of Table 1, which split the sample by whether the subjects were not (column (3)) or were (column (4)) mailed a notification from the DCAD.43 The effects of the basic aid letter on subjects that were and were not mailed a notice are on the same order of magnitude (coefficients of 1.449 and 1.935, respectively), and moreover they are not statistically distinguishable (p-value=0.317).
-This finding constitutes suggestive evidence that the effect of the basic aid letter went way beyond a simple reminder effect.
+However, we provide direct evidence that the reminder effect did not even play a significant role for the basic aid letter.
+For this test, we exploit heterogeneity in the mailing of a DCAD Notice of Appraised Value to households (see Appendix E for a sample notification).
+Starting on May 15, 2020, all homeowners could download their notice at the DCAD webpage.
+On the same day, DCAD mailed these notifications to households meeting certain criteria (e.g., increased appraised value, ownership change, loss of homestead exemption, rendered property, or new property).
+44 We mailed our letters on Wednesday, May 20, 2020.
+Thus, households should have received the official DCAD notification around five days before our letter.
+If our basic aid letter worked primarily through a reminder effect, it should have had a larger effect on households that did not receive the DCAD letter, as the other households would have been reminded about the opportunity to protest through the DCAD letter.
+In columns (3) and (4) of Table 1, we split the results of the sample into those who were mailed or not mailed a notification from DCAD, respectively.
+The effects of the basic aid letter on subjects that were and were not mailed a notice are on the same order of magnitude (coefficients of 1.449 and 1.935, respectively), and they are not statistically distinguishable (p-value=0.317).
+This finding suggests that the effect of the basic aid letter far exceeded a simple reminder effect.